DOES SPAY/NEUTER CAUSE NEGATIVE BEHAVIOR CHANGES IN DOGS?

 Previously, we mentioned that quite often the vet advises the guardian/owner of an intact male dog that neuter will improve his behavior.
 The current peer-reviewed studies explored on this page claim otherwise.
 However, social media is replete with testimonials where the guardian/owner extols the value of neuter surgery for helping their male dog to behave better.
 We are often left pondering the disconnect between the actual science and some people’s personal experience.

 Several of our readers have reported to us that after following our advice to keep their male dog intact, somewhere between the ages of 5-12 months, the dog’s behavior spirals out of control.
 These formerly well-behaved puppies suddenly seem to have little or no ability to control their impulses.
 They become blatantly disobedient when their guardian/owner attempts to rein in the errant behavior.
-Was this even more evidence of the human-canine connection?
+Was this even more evidence of the canine-human connection?
 Are male dogs exhibiting bad behavior because they are going through the canine equivalent of human puberty?
 Human parents are well aware of the difficulty in dealing with young boys at the time they are reaching sexual maturity.
 However, over time, these young boys become young men and their behavior tends to normalize.
 Likewise, those guardians/owners who hung tough and resisted the pressure applied by the veterinary industry to neuter their puppy, reported that eventually the puppy just seemed to grow out of this bad behavior stage.
 Perhaps those reporting better behavior after neuter had the procedure done at the recommendation of their vet when their male dog was in the throes of the dramatic hormonal changes of canine puberty.
 The dog’s behavior may seem improved for the immediate circumstance.
 However, over time, as hormonal balance was lost, we felt confident their dogs would fit into the study results reported here.

 In May of 2020, a new study174 was published in Biology Letters, and discussed by the researchers online at “The Conversation” (a network of not-for-profit media outlets that publish news stories written by academics and researchers):